EvitaKnits/cerebral-cipher/README.md

 - I learnt how to disable buttons with JavaScript at [Altcademy](https://www.altcademy.com/blog/how-to-disable-a-button-in-javascript/)
 - I learnt about pointer events via tutoring and this page from [W3 Schools](https://www.w3schools.com/csSref/css3_pr_pointer-events.php)
 - I learnt how to do the Fisher Yates Method of shuffling an array at [W3 Schools](https://www.w3schools.com/js/js_array_sort.asp)
-- I learnt how to check if all array elements pass a test at [JavaScript Tutorial](https://www.javascripttutorial.net/javascript-every/)
 - I learnt how to use indexOf at [W3 Schools](https://www.w3schools.com/jsref/jsref_indexof.asp)